scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 Individual packages within Scikit-HEP may have user communities or needs that require specific support to be maintained.
 Package maintainers can choose to be more lenient than this plan recommends, though they will have to take on the required burden of doing so.
-Community maintaince will strongly gravitate to the above plan.
+Community maintenance will strongly gravitate to the above plan.

-Users are *highly recommended* to use an interpreter that will be supported by NEP 29 during the lifetime of their project (or be willing to upgrade interpeters once a year for projects that span more than 42 months).
+Users are *highly recommended* to use an interpreter that will be supported by NEP 29 during the lifetime of their project (or be willing to upgrade interpreters once a year for projects that span more than 42 months).

 Statement on Python 2